-The provision of CA Factory Services under the CPS, in compliance with the relevant LuxTrust CPs is ensured by Clearstream Services, Cetrel and LuxTrust S.A. under a signed contractual agreement with LuxTrust S.A. acting as CSP.
+The provision of CA Factory Services under the CPS, in compliance with the relevant LuxTrust CPs is ensured by the external providers supporting LuxTrust activities under a signed contractual agreement with LuxTrust S.A. acting as CSP.

 1.3.5.2 (Secure) Signature Creation Device Provider